 A student who withdraws or is required to withdraw from the university during a semester may receive a refund of meal plan fees on a prorated basis, determined by the date the student submits a formal request of withdrawal to the Bobcat Card Office.
 No refunds, except Dining dollars and CatCash will be made after the 60% refund period; or if the student leaves the University for Disciplinary Reasons.

 Because of the specific nature of the instruction of course fees no refunds of these funds will be made.

 Georgia College partners with Nelnet Business Solution to let you pay Tuition and Fees over time, making college more affordable.

 The Nelnet Payment Plan option permits students and families to budget costs for tuition, fees, room and board that may not be covered by other financial aid.
 The program is not a loan so there are no interest or finance charges, and there is no credit check.
-The cost to enroll in this plan is $50, $60 or $70 per semester depending on the number of payments, and monthly payments can be made from an automatic bank account(ACH) or charged to a credit card(An additional fee may be assessed).
+The cost to enroll in this plan is $25.00.
+Payments are mad monthly and the number of payments you have is determined by when you enroll in the plan.
+Monthly payments can be made from an automatic bank account(ACH) or charged to a credit card(An additional fee may be assessed).